marijnh/Eloquent-JavaScript/04_data.md

 {{index serialization, "World Wide Web"}}

-What we can do _serialize_ the data.
+What we can do is _serialize_ the data.
 That means it is converted into a flat description.
 A popular format is called _((JSON))_ (pronounced “Jason”), which stands for JavaScript Object Notation.
 It is widely used as a data storage and communication format on the Web, even in languages other than JavaScript.

 {{index array, object, [quoting, "in JSON"], comment}}